Do's and Don'ts of Medicare Compliance

 Staying compliant should be a year-long objective for every agent.
 Annual Enrollment is the culmination of revised CMS Medicare Advantage & Part D Communication Requirements, new plans, and all kinds of potential enrollees, some of which could be secret shoppers.

-CMS secret shoppers measure quality of service and compliance with Medicare regulations as a way to gather specific information about products and services.
+CMS secret shoppers measure quality of service and compliance with Medicare regulations to gather specific information about products and services.
 These secret shoppers will be looking to make sure you’re compliant, from what you say to how you present it.

 ● ● ●